FaresValet/Monte-Carlo-and-FDM-option-pricing/README.md

 # Quantitative-Finance-And-Math
-Just some codes and reports.
+Just some codes and reports, no particular structure.